Loss of Use and Homeowners Insurance

 Also, keep in mind the time limits on your loss of coverage policy, since it may take a while for your landlords to rebuild or for you to find suitable alternative housing.

-When Can You File for Loss of Use Coverage?
+When Can You File for Loss of Use Claim?

-As a property owner or renter, you typically become entitled to loss of use homeowners insurance coverage when your home is damaged to the extent that it becomes unfit and unsafe to occupy as the result of damage caused by a natural event like fire, windstorms or tornados, lightning, or related acts of God.
+As a property owner or renter, you typically become entitled to loss of use homeowners insurance coverage when your home is damaged to the extent that it becomes unfit and unsafe to occupy as the result of damage caused by a natural event like fire and smoke, windstorms or tornados, lightning, or related acts of God.

 It is important to understand that flooding as well as earthquake and mudslides or “earth movements” are not covered under most homeowner’s policies, be sure to check yours and add additional coverage if need be, because if a given type of event or peril isn’t included in your policy, you most likely won’t be able to make a successful claim.